brandon-toy/SENG480C/Assignment1/README.md

 ## Systems Design

-The Ultrasonic sensor interprets data towards the arduino which is then picked up by a python script and then the python script pauses the video
+The Ultrasonic sensor interprets data towards the Arduino which is then picked up by a python script and then the python script pauses the video

 ![Video](https://user-images.githubusercontent.com/46540226/152705219-4f18fba5-f758-4098-ae7a-d255bf9a423b.png)